 Natalia G Berloff

 Fellow of Jesus College

-On leave of absence from Cambridge until September 2016.
+On leave of absence from Cambridge until Michaelmas Term, 2016.
 Director of Photonics and Quantum Materials Program in Skoltech, Russia, in collaboration with MIT.

 I am interested in understanding coherence in non-equilibrium quantum systems: Bose Condensation of excitons and polaritons, magnons, atomic gases, superfluid helium, strong light-matter coupling in solid-state and atomic systems and driven quantum systems.

 One direction of my research is to relate and improve different mathematical models of superfluid turbulence by developing hierarchies of new stochastic models of vortex motion and turbulence.
 Mathematical models of superfluidity and superfluid turbulence have used four approaches: (1) the phenomenological Landau two-fluid model, (2) the phenomenological Hall-Vinen-Bekherevich-Khalatnikov (HVBK) model, (3) classical inviscid model of vortex motion with ad hoc reconnections, and (4) the Gross-Pitaevskii (GP) semi-classical model.
 The first of these was designed to describe the superfluid motion at all temperatures at which superfluidity exists.
 It requires modification when the vorticity is present.
 The HVBK model is intended for situations in which superfluid lines are dense.
 The GP model is applicable at very low temperatures where normal fluid is absent; it has proved its worth especially recently in describing dilute condensates.
 (Image at right adapted from N.G.Berloff and B.V.
 Svistunov, Phys.
 Rev. A, 66 , 013603, 2002.)